fenago/intro-ruby/lab_guides/Lab_12.md

     object and assign it to the `@review` instance variable.
     We then make use of the methods available with Active Record associations in order to insert the record into our database.
-Of course, as implemented in the previous chapter, we allow strong parameters by declaring them in the `comment_params` method.
+Of course, as implemented in the previous lab, we allow strong parameters by declaring them in the `comment_params` method.